h5p/h5p-contribution-docs/en/setup-development-environment.md

 Please install the latest version of Drupal 7 on the webserver that you have installed.
 It's not the latest Drupal version, but its H5P plugin has some development features that we need: [https://www.drupal.org/docs/7/install](https://www.drupal.org/docs/7/install
 ).

+### Alternative: Docker webserver
+As an alternative to the Xampp/Lampp installation above, you can read about running Drupal 7 in a docker container [here](docker-webserver.md).

 ### The H5P plugin
 Go to the _module configuration page_ of your freshly installed Drupal instance and install the latest version of the H5P plugin found at:
 [https://www.drupal.org/project/h5p](https://www.drupal.org/project/h5p).